bparanj/crystal/programming/iac/docs/deployer/credentials.md

 Ansible doesn't automatically pick up the `RAILS_MASTER_KEY` value unless it is explicitly provided in your playbook, environment variables, or Ansible Vault for secure storage and access.

-The `RAILS_MASTER_KEY` is typically used in Rails applications to decrypt encrypted credentials.
+The `RAILS_MASTER_KEY` is  used in Rails applications to decrypt encrypted credentials.
 If your application requires this key, you need to ensure that it's accessible during your Ansible deployments, especially when running commands that depend on Rails credentials.

 Here are some ways to provide the `RAILS_MASTER_KEY`: